8 min

 by Google

-You definitely know the Pimps YouTube channel.
-They are friends Albi and Charlie who are not afraid to step out of their comfort zone and try different challenges, visit unusual places and shoot videos that few would dare to do.
-In addition to making videos, Charlie is also into streetwear, collects various interesting pieces, and this year he also launched his own clothing brand called fairytale.
-We asked Charlie how fairytale came about and what his plans are for the brand.
+You probably know the YouTube channel Pimps.
+They are friends Albi and Charlie, who are not afraid to step out of their comfort zone and try different challenges, visit unusual places and shoot videos that few would dare to do.
+In addition to shooting videos, Charlie is also involved in streetwear, collects various interesting pieces and this year he also launched his own clothing brand called fairytale.
+We asked Charlie how fairytale came to be and what his plans are with the brand.

-Hi Charlie, in the summer you launched your own streetwear brand fairytale.
-How long did you work on it to get everything up and running?
+Hi Charlie, in the summer you introduced your own streetwear brand fairytale.
+How long did you work on it to be able to fully launch everything?

-"I started with the idea in January and I finished it only in August, that means about 7-8 months with the fact that I started with 2-3 products first to test it .
-I had to make my own website, I worked on the logo for an awfully long time, and then the testing of the material and overall production took me eight months before I got it all up and running."
+"I started with the idea in January and I didn't finish it until August, that means about 7-8 months, with the fact that I started with 2-3 products first to test it.
+I had to make my own website, I worked on the logo for a very long time, and then the testing of the material and overall production took me those eight months before I started it completely."

 Which piece from the collection is your favorite?

-“These are cargo pants.
-From my point of view, nobody makes better cargo pants in Czecho-Slovakia than me hahah, it's a bit egotistical, but according to the sales, I think it fits.
-Even the last collection I did had a brutal promo, eight people worked on it, a designer, a photographer, video makers, models and so on.
-So I had a record number of people participating in the collection."
+"These are cargo pants.
+From my point of view, no one makes better cargo pants in Czechoslovakia than me hahah, it's a bit egotistical, but according to the sales, I think it fits.
+Even the last collection, what I did, had a brutal promo, eight people worked on it, designer, photographer, video makers, models and so on.
+So I had a record number of people involved in the collection."

 …